-Newborn parents hear a lot of advice and get told what works and what doesn’t work from a lot of different people.
+Newborn parents hear a lot of advice and get told what works and what doesn’t work from many different people.
 There is pressure for new parents from everywhere.
 Sometimes there is pressure to do things a certain way due to religious or cultural family beliefs.
-Sometimes, it’s societal pressure to do things because all your friends who have children have done it in certain ways.
-Whatever that pressure looks like for you and your family, it’s important to have the right support that helps you be the parents you want to be.
+Sometimes, it’s societal pressure to do things because all your friends with children have done it in certain ways.
+Whatever that pressure looks like for you and your family, it’s important to have the proper support that helps you be the parents you want to be.
 This is part of the foundation of my business – educating parents about their choices and empowering them to do what they feel is best for their families.
 I never want to pressure parents into anything they are not comfortable with.

 I will never ask you to leave your squishy newborn alone to cry.